vigneswara-propelo/harness-core/README.md

 ### Common problems:
 * If you get an error about missing build.properties when you start the server, do a mvn clean install.
+* If you go to https://localhost:8000/#/login and don't see content, go to https://localhost:8181/#/login to enable the certificate then try again.